 - 0.5 Chayote, a very remineralizing food

 - 0.6 Chayotes are rich in amino acids

 - 1 MEDICINAL PROPERTIES OF CHAYOTE

-A very suitable vegetable for people with weight loss diets
+Chayote is a very suitable vegetable for people with weight loss problems

 Chayotes are good to cleanse your body

 The draining capacity offered by this vegetable is not only interesting for the control of body weight.
 By increasing urination, your body expels, along with the urine, a lot of toxins.